1. Home

 8/10

 The Skoda Scala is a family car that we rate highly.
 It’s easy to drive, well-equipped and practical.
-The Scala is also good to drive and offered with an impressive range of efficient and refined petrol and diesel engines, usually found in much more expensive cars within the Volkswagen Group range.
+The Scala is also good to drive and offered with an impressive range of efficient and refined engines that are usually found in much more expensive cars within the Volkswagen Group range.

-Priced keenly, the Skoda Scala undercuts its chief rival - the Ford Focus - by a considerable distance.
-Admittedly, it’s not as much fun to drive, but the Scala has most family car bases covered with good road handling and low fuel costs that peaks at 60mpg for the diesels and 50mpg for the petrol.
+Priced keenly, the Skoda Scala undercuts its chief rivals by a considerable distance.
+Admittedly, it’s not as much fun to drive as some, but the Scala has most family car bases covered with good comfort, tidy handling and low fuel costs that peaks at 60mpg for the (now defunct) diesels and 50mpg for the petrols.

 The Scala is a spacious and practical car.
 The boot is wide and has 467 litres of loadspace.
-The interior is also filled with lots of useful cup holders and pockets for carrying, Head and legroom are plentiful, too, with the Scala’s rear seats providing 73mm of knee room - the same as the larger and more expensive Skoda Octavia.
+The interior is also filled with lots of useful cup holders and pockets for carrying odds and ends.
+Head- and legroom are plentiful, too, with the Scala’s rear seats providing a similar amount of kneeroom to the larger and more expensive Skoda Octavia.

 5. Hyundai i30